astropy/ccdproc/docs/ccdproc/ccddata.rst

 .. note::
-   If two images have different WCS values, the wcs on the first `~ccdproc.ccddata.CCDData` object will be used for the resultant object.
+   If two images have different WCS values, the wcs on the first `~astropy.nddata.CCDData` object will be used for the resultant object.